Australian Government Bureau of Meteorology

 for Heavy Rainfall

-for parts of Northern Goldfields and Upper Flinders, North West, Capricornia, Wide Bay and Burnett, Central Highlands and Coalfields and Central West Forecast Districts.
+for parts of Gulf Country, Northern Goldfields and Upper Flinders, North West, Central Highlands and Coalfields, Central West, Wide Bay and Burnett, Maranoa and Warrego, Darling Downs and Granite Belt and Southeast Coast Forecast Districts.

 Weather Situation